moov-io/achgateway/docs/concepts/upload.md

 -----END RSA PRIVATE KEY-----
 ```

-Note: Public and Private keys can be encoded with base64 from the following formats or kept as-is.
-ACHGateway expects Go's `base64.StdEncoding` encoding (not base64 URL encoding).
+Note: Public and private keys can either be directly used in their original formats or encoded in base64, adhering to Go's `base64.StdEncoding` (not URL encoding).
+This flexibility allows for secure and adaptable key management in line with your security protocols.